 - Google reported an astounding 1.5 billion active Gmail users worldwide in October 2018.

 - In 2018, people sent or received roughly 281 billion emails each day.
-That figure is going to increase to over 347 billion daily emails in 2022.
+That figure will increase to over 347 billion daily emails in 2022.

-That should be a clear indicator of how email marketing is on the rise and has never seen brighter days.
+That should clearly indicate how email marketing is on the rise and has never seen brighter days.
 Billions of people use, interact, and operate their daily activities through emails.

 Email Marketing has a broader reach